TikTok's Sun-Kissed Makeup Hack Divides Opinion & I Can See Why

 ADVERTISEMENT

-As I got to work blending the blush into my hairline, I realised that it looked a little too realistic.
-My forehead, which is the first place to catch the sun, looked properly singed, though it was nothing a few dots of concealer wouldn't fix next time.
-The blush was far prettier on my cheeks (something about the placement over the apple made it look more natural, as though the flush was coming from within) and super cute on my nose, just like Douyin makeup.
-I applied a touch of the Jones Road Beauty Gel Bronzer, £32, on my eyelids to pull the look together, a swipe of Max Factor Masterpiece 2 In 1 Lash WOW Volume & Length Mascara, £12.99, and Rare Beauty Soft Pinch Tinted Lip Oil in Happy, £20, on my lips.

 While I enjoyed the initial sun-kissed finish, the blush became darker as it melted into my skin and my skin took on a beetroot tinge towards the end of the day.
 Now I know why Kim recommends a terracotta shade or something in between blush and bronzer.
-Try the Saie Dew Blush in Spicy, £20, Tower 28 Beauty's BeachPlease Luminous Tinted Balm in Power Hour, £21, or Huda Beauty Cheek Tint in Rebel Red, £23.
 Another way around this is simply to use far less product.
 I've spotted TikTokers strategically stamping (rather than excessively swiping) blush onto their skin and blending with their foundation brush to dial down the colour intensity slightly.

 This sun-kissed skin hack is certainly speedy, but I have to admit that I prefer other ways to impart a glow, like making TikTok's viral DIY bronzing drops, which involves mixing your favourite fake tan with your serum, not to mention the 'skin smoothie' trick (self-tan, lotion, highlighter and a little bit of petroleum jelly).